Your Ad Here

 Please note, that the three Davenport locomotives as listed below, were not used for actually transporting the ash cars through Brooklyn to the Corona Dump and they were only used to haul and switch the dump cars once at the Corona dumps.

 In the photo below, you will see one of Brooklyn Ash Removal Co's ash gondolas.
-To date, this is the only known photo of any of BARC's equipment.

 unknown location on LIRR Bay Ridge Branch - unknown date